Turing-Mesh/mesh-backend/API_contract.md

   }
   ```

-The response is the same as the [Student Projects By Mod](#student-projects-by-mod).
+The response is the same as the [Update Student Project Comment](#update-student-project-comments).

 ## Error Handling